Teyras/MT/text/chapters/900_conclusion.md

 In summary, the presented results can serve as a foundation for building a large-scale system for evaluation of programming assignments that is efficient in terms of both cost and performance.
-This, in turn, can help make programming education more efficient and accessible.
+This can help make programming education more efficient and accessible.